Lembas Bread | Lord of the Rings Inspired Recipes

 Instructions

-• In the bowl of a stand mixer, whisk together the water and sugar then sprinkle the yeast over the surface of the warm water and let develop for 15 minutes, or until the surface of the water is frothy and doubled in size.
+- In the bowl of a stand mixer, whisk together the water and sugar.
+Then sprinkle the yeast over the surface of the warm water and let it develop for 15 minutes, or until the surface of the water is frothy and doubled in size.

-• In a separate bowl, whisk together the flour, salt and seasoning.
+- In a separate bowl, whisk together the flour, salt, and Italian seasoning.
 Slowly add the dry ingredients to the bowl of the stand mixer on medium speed.
-Continue to stir until a thick, sticky dough forms – about 10 minutes.
-Cover and let the dough rest 15 minutes.
+Continue to stir until a thick, sticky dough forms—about 10 minutes.
+Cover and let the dough rest for 15 minutes.

-• Meanwhile, grease a baking sheet with olive oil then spray with cooking oil to help give the bread a crispy bottom.
+- Meanwhile, grease a baking sheet with olive oil, then spray it with cooking oil to help give the bread a crispy bottom.
 Pour the dough onto the baking sheet.
-DO NOT ROLL OR KNEAD THE DOUGH.
+Do not roll or knead the dough.

-• Drizzle olive oil over the top of the dough.
-Use your fingertips to press through the dough to make divots.
-Gently tip the pan from side to side to help it reach almost all the way to the corners (it shouldn't fill the pan completely but should reach about 1/2 inch from the edges all the way around).
+- Drizzle olive oil over the top of the dough.
+Use your fingertips to press into the dough to make divots.
+Gently tip the pan from side to side to help the dough reach almost all the way to the corners (it shouldn't fill the pan completely but should reach about ½ inch from the edges all the way around).

-• Finish the bread with the Fleur de Sel mixed with Italian seasoning to create a "salt from the Shire."
-Spread on homemade butter, jam and more!
-Enjoy with your best mate after a long journey to toss a ring in to a volcano.
+- Finish the bread with Fleur de Sel mixed with Italian seasoning to create a "salt from the Shire."
+Spread on homemade butter, jam, and more!
+Enjoy with your best mate after a long journey to toss a ring into a volcano.

 For Butter (optional):